Tyson Fury vs. Arslanbek Makhmudov odds, prediction: Picks for April 11 fight from proven boxing expert

 Former heavyweight champion Tyson Fury returns to the ring on Saturday after a long layoff to take on Arslanbek Makhmudov in a 12-round boxing main event.
 Fury is coming off a unanimous decision loss to Oleksandr Usyk in December 2024.
 Makhmudov, meanwhile, defeated David Allen by unanimous decision this past October.
 The main event is set for a 5 p.m.
 ET start from Tottenham Hotspur Stadium in London and will be streamed on Netflix.

-Fury is a -600 favorite ($600 to win $100), while Makhmudov is priced at +400 (risk $100 to win $400), and the over/under for total rounds completed is 7.5.
-Before locking in your Tyson Fury vs Arslanbek Makhmudov picks, make sure you see the boxing predictions and betting advice from SportsLine combat expert Josh Nagel.
+Fury is a -600 favorite ($600 to win $100), while Makhmudov is priced at +400 (risk $100 to win $400), and the over/under for total rounds completed is 8.5, with the Over favored at -130.
+Before locking in any Tyson Fury vs Arslanbek Makhmudov picks, make sure you see the Fury vs. Makhmudov predictions and betting advice from SportsLine combat expert Josh Nagel.

 Nagel, who is the combat sports editor for SportsLine, is an experienced and successful boxing analyst with decades of experience.
 He is coming off a massively profitable 2025 campaign.
 One of his biggest winners was calling Terence Crawford (+140) against Canelo Alvarez in their September mega fight, while also correctly advising SportsLine members to take Crawford specifically by decision (+220).